-When each child has collected twenty stickers, they will receive an additional reward (see appendix 11).
+When each child has collected twenty stickers, they will receive an additional reward (see appendix).
 Once each booklet is completed there will be an opportunity to gain further rewards with the next.
 Each booklet contains sixty stickers and there are five booklets in total.
+A child can only earn 1 sticker per day.